-Fourth and finally, note the presence of different "regimes" in the model corresponding to different intervals in the value of r.
-When r is large, EV(L) is driven primarily by the stream of value of Earth, and so EV(L) grows in inverse proportion to r (with an order-of-magnitude decrease in r generating an order-of-magnitude increase in EV(L)).
-Once r is small enough for the polynomially-increasing value of interstellar settlement to become significant, we enter a new regime, with an orderof-magnitude decrease in r generating a four-order-of-magnitude increase in EV(L).
-This pattern is interrupted by the transition from the resource-rich Milky Way to the sparse environment of the Virgo Supercluster in general, but resumes once r is small enough that extra-galactic settlement becomes the dominant contributor to EV(L).
-Finally, if we considered still smaller values of r, we would reach the point where the eschatological bound, t_f , begins to impinge on EV(L), and its rate of growth slows again (asymptotically to zero, as r goes to zero).
+Analytically, while EV(L) is linear in p and nearly linear in $v_s$ , it is nearly (inverse) quartic in some ranges of r, so that an order-of-magnitude decrease in r corresponds to a four-order-of-magnitude increase in EV(L).
+More precisely, there are different "regimes" in the model corresponding to different intervals in the value of r.
+When r is large, EV(L) is driven primarily by the stream of value of Earth, and so EV(L) grows inversely to r (with an order-of-magnitude decrease in r generating an order-of-magnitude increase in EV(L)).
+Once r is small enough for the polynomially-increasing value of interstellar settlement to become significant, the relationship becomes inverse quartic.
+This relationship is interrupted by the transition from the resource-rich Milky Way to the sparse environment of the wider Virgo Supercluster, but resumes once r is small enough that extra-galactic settlement becomes the dominant contributor to EV(L).
+Finally, for still smaller values of r, the eschatological bound $t_f$ begins to impinge on EV(L), and its growth rate in r slows again (asymptotically to zero, as r goes to zero).